dotnet/AspNetCore.Docs.Samples/fundamentals/streaming/README.md

 ## Running

-Within Visual Studio, this project will by default run using IIS Express.
-This can be changed to self-host with Kestrel.

-The project can also be launched with the `dotnet` command-line tool, which self-hosts with Kestrel:
+The project can be launched with Visual Studio or with the `dotnet` command-line tool:

 > `dotnet run`

 ## Using

-There are two examples that show alternative implementations.
+There are three examples that show alternative implementations.
 With an example server running, you can use a browser window or command-line tools to inspect output from the hosted endpoints.
-Simply append the desired endpoint onto the base URI displayed in the console where the server is running.
+Append the desired endpoint onto the base URI displayed in the console where the server is running.

-* Browser: Simply browse to the URL.
+* Browser: Browse to the URL.
 Some browsers may spool up some of the response before they begin displaying it in realtime.
 * PowerShell: _There is no built-in function in PowerShell that can display a web response in realtime._
 * Curl: `curl URL --no-buffer`
     * NB: Windows 10 ships with a native port of `curl.exe` -- specify the extension if calling from PowerShell, since PowerShell by default aliases `curl` to `Invoke-WebRequest`.